AndyJacobBarth/Problems/Kattis/bladra2/bladra2.md

 # [Bladra 2](https://open.kattis.com/problems/bladra2)

-This is a problem giving us inputs $v, a, $ and $t$ as velocity, acceleration, and time, respectively, for a balloon traveling upwards.
+This is a problem giving us inputs $v, a,$ and $t$ as velocity, acceleration, and time, respectively, for a balloon traveling upwards.
 We must solve for the distance $d$ it travels, which has the following formula:

 $d = vt + \frac 12 at^2$